Here’s an e-mail I recently received from a frustrated reader:

 A green smoothie that contains 1/2 cup of blueberries, 1/2 banana, 2 cups of fresh spinach and a whole cucumber looks like a lot of food, but it only contains 153 calories.

-Sure, you might feel full after you drink it, but if that’s what you are drinking for breakfast, then no wonder you feel hungry all the time!
-A calorie-deficient recipe like this will only set you up for a junk food binge, not to mention that you wont have the energy to work out and your weight loss will stall.
+Sure, you might feel full after you drink it, but if that’s all you are having for breakfast, then no wonder you feel hungry all the time!
+A calorie-deficient recipe like this will only set you up for a junk food binge.
+You wont have the energy to work out, either.
+Your weight loss will stall.

 Consuming insufficient calories on a consistent basis wrecks havoc with your metabolism, and sends your body into “starvation mode” where it stores fat – and refuses to let it go.